Engagement has concluded

 Have a question about the Mass Transit project?
 Use the tool below to ask questions to the project team.
 All questions will be reviewed and a response will be posted within 3-5 business days.

 Why is there not a third track added in three or four locations on legacy LRT to facilitate greater volume of cars travelling between stations.
-Some trains could then run between high volume locations at peak times rather than all trains running endpoint to endpoint.Nate asked 5 months ago
+Some trains could then run between high volume locations at peak times rather than all trains running endpoint to endpoint.Nate asked about 1 year ago

 While LRT configuration is outside the scope of this project, below are some factors provided by the LRT construction team for why adding a third track to existing lines is not being considered: